rorycl/pgtools/README.md

 creating model interface files, for example for python.
 The tool can also be used for dropping functions in a database.

+## go-pooltest

+A Go tool for testing postgresql connections, particularly for investigating the behaviour of pgbouncer reserve pools and pool limits.